Visiting arrangements

 Access is through: clinics, education, home visits, nursing homes, case conferences, telephone.

-The MSSN work to a monthly outline of clinics and the rest of the work is fitted around this.
+The CSN work to a monthly outline of clinics and the rest of the work is fitted around this.

-The nurse service does not discharge anyone so follow up is always arranged at the time of appointment, the frequency of follow-up depend on the need, the usual time frames are 1, 3, 6, 9 or 12 monthly.
+The nurse service does not discharge anyone so follow up is always arranged at the time of appointment, the frequency of follow-up depends upon need, the usual time frames are 1, 3, 6, 9 or 12 monthly.

 The referrals are triaged by the MS Nurse and the person with MS will be seen in either a clinic or as a home visit.